yyongg/Monopoly-Agent/README.md

 ## Design notes & gotchas

-- **Trade valuation lives in exactly one place.** `ObsEncoder.build_offer()` and `ObsEncoder.accepts()`.
-There used to be four implementations (two offer builders, three accept rules) kept in step by comment discipline, and they had already drifted apart.
+- **Trade logic lives in exactly one place.** `engine/trade.py` builds every offer, `ObsEncoder.accepts()` judges every offer, `engine/valuation.py` prices every set.
+  There used to be four implementations (two offer builders, three accept rules) kept in step by comment discipline, and they had already drifted.
 Add trade logic there, not in the env or the UI.
+- **Set value is priced per *group*, not per tile — it is not additive.** Two tiles of one group are worth more together than apart, and giving an orange away while taking another orange is a wash. `SetValuer.swap_delta()` compares each affected group's position before and after the *whole* package; summing per-tile marginals double-counts in both directions.
+Measured while it did: the engine paid **$2,000 for a swap that left both sides exactly where they started** — the "exchanges for no apparent reason" symptom, which turned out to be arithmetic, not strategy.
 - **Blocking must be worth less than completing, or nothing can trade.**
   `trade_denial_weight` is the single most load-bearing trade knob.
-At `1.0` a set-completing tile is worth `base + set_value` to the acquirer *and* `base + 1.0 × set_value` to the holder who blocks — the same number.
-The swap is **zero-sum**, there are no gains from trade, and `accepts()` correctly refuses essentially every offer: monopolies stop forming and games drag to the turn cap.
+At `1.0` a tile is worth the same to the player blocking with it as to the player who needs it, every swap is **zero-sum**, there are no gains from trade, and `accepts()` correctly refuses essentially every offer: monopolies stop forming and games drag to the turn cap.
 It sits at `0.5` so a bargaining range exists.
-This was invisible for a long time because the learned policy *ignored* `accepts()` and traded anyway (badly); the accept-guard did not cause the problem, it exposed it.
-It is also why the FP bots traded so little.
-Note this is **split from `denial_value_weight`**, which still governs auction blocking only.
-- **Sets are not equal: `_set_strength` weighs each one.** A per-group multiplier from *landing traffic × full-development rent*, normalised so the average group scores ~1.0 and clamped by `set_strength_clamp` — so it **redistributes** the flat `trade_monopoly_mult` across sets rather than changing the overall scale.
-It lands around green 1.58 / red 1.51 / orange 1.40 versus utilities and brown pinned to the 0.30 floor.
-Before it, a 2-tile $300 Utility "monopoly" was priced like the orange set (~$1,800 in trade cash with the first-monopoly weight), and the agents ping-ponged it every few turns: one tile changed hands **424 times in a single game** and ~$59k/game in trade cash sloshed around a board where you start with
-  $1,500.
+Pinned by `test_zero_sum_denial_kills_every_deal`, because the failure is *silent* — nothing errors, sets just quietly stop forming.
+Split from `denial_value_weight`, which governs auction blocking only.
+- **…which is exactly why the no-gift rule cannot be left to the valuation.** The same discount that makes trade possible means handing over a set-completer *costs the giver a fraction of what it hands the taker* — pure joint surplus, and a greedy package builder hunts precisely for that.
+Measured without the rule: agents handed each other **completed sets to buy single tiles**, 47 trades a game.
+So `TradeEngine._may_hand_over` bars it outright, unless the deal completes a set for us too and the set we gain is at least as strong as the one we give (a genuine set-for-set).
+The discount is right for *pricing*; it is not a licence to arm your opponent.
+Tiles from the group you are buying into are excluded from the payment for the same class of reason — they are a wash, so they sorted to the *top* of the surplus order and crowded out the junk that would actually have paid.
+- **Sets are not equal, and cost is half of why.** `SetValuer.strength` blends *traffic × full-development rent* with *that rent per dollar of capital the set needs*, each normalised to a mean of ~1.0 and clamped (`set_quality_clamp` on the cost tilt, `set_strength_clamp` on the blend) — so it **redistributes** `trade_monopoly_mult` across sets rather than changing the overall scale.
+Landing at **orange 1.73 > red 1.49 > yellow 1.37 > dark_blue 1.28 > green 1.21 > pink 1.05 > railroad 0.83 > light_blue 0.82 > brown/utility at the 0.15 floor**.
+The cost term is
+  load-bearing: on earning power alone **green outranks orange**, because green has the highest hotel rent on the board — and costs $3,000 to develop, with the worst payback of any street set.
+Getting that backwards is a Monopoly-strategy error, not a rounding one.
 One definition, shared by trades and the reward.
-- **The trade band is gated by `accepts()` at both ends** (proposal *and* accept).
-  Dropping either gate re-opens a pathology, and they are not interchangeable: without the accept-guard the learned responder took ~85% of everything, including handing over completed monopolies; without the proposal gate it re-offered the same refused deal every MANAGE phase forever (~2,800 rejected proposals/game, 100% of them refused by the guard).
-A healthy run looks like ~4 accepted trades/game, all of them set-completing, and **every rejection a policy choice rather than a wall** (`reject: guard forbade accept` should be ~0).
-- **`overpay_seats` must agree with who actually overpays.** The proposal gate builds the offer to test it, so it needs the same `overpay` flag the caller will use, or it gates on a deal nobody will propose.
-The env sets it in `_wire_deciders`, the GUI in `bind()`; `None` means every seat overpays (the right default standalone/in tests).
+- **The completion curve is what killed junk-for-monopoly.** Set value scales by `f(k, n) = (k/n) ** set_progress_exponent`, so every share of a group is worth something.
+It replaced a step function that paid a set premium **only** at exactly
+  one-tile-from-complete: a player holding 2/3 of orange priced St. James at its **$227 sticker — the same as with 1/3 of the set — and would sell it for a brown and $200**, while the identical tile was worth **$4,937** once the set was whole.
+A 21.7× cliff with nothing underneath it, which is precisely how a human traded junk to the AI for monopolies.
+It is now a ~2× step.
+Pinned by `TestNoCliff`.
-- **Obs/action shape changes ⇒ from-scratch retrain.** All saved models are locked to `265 / 211`.
+- **Obs/action shape changes ⇒ from-scratch retrain.** All saved models are locked to `261 / 125`.
 The opponent pool checks the shape and skips stale snapshots.
 - **The landing-frequency table is part of the observation.** `data/board_visits.json` scales every traffic-derived feature and valuation.
 It is tracked static data, and a missing table now fails loudly instead of silently substituting a uniform prior